sourceryinstitute/gcc/README.md

   --install-version <release-tag> \
   --num-threads 4
 ```
-where `<release-tag>` must be replaced with the appropriate string such as co_broadcast-20190825.
+where `<release-tag>` must be replaced with the appropriate string such as co_broadcast-20190913.
-If it fails, retry with `--bootstrap`, which takes _much_ longer but has a higher chance of working
+If it fails, retry and add `--bootstrap`, which takes _much_ longer but has a higher chance of working
 when building with older versions of GCC.
 Also, for a non-interactive build, add `--yes-to-all` to
 instruct the installer to assume affirmative answers to any queries.
 If successful, the above steps
 will install GCC in the `prerequisites/installations` subdirectory.
 To see additional installation